stefanofa/awesome/TOPICS.md

 *   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 *   [unjs/ipx](https://github.com/unjs/ipx) - 🖼️ High performance, secure and easy-to-use image optimizer.